 Ultimate term projects are those planned for years 11-20.
-Two of these projects are focused on development of the west side of the airport.
+Two of the projects are focused on development of the west side of the airport.
 As such, these projects are demand-driven and involve the construction of taxiways in addition to the development of an extensive roadway network serving potential landside development.
-Furthermore, a project associated with the airport transitioning to ARC D-III standards is also identified during this timeframe and includes the relocation of Taxiway D. Furthermore, a project associated with airfield efficiency is also identified and includes the extension of parallel Taxiway B.
+Furthermore, a project associated with the airport transitioning to ARC D-III standards is also identified during this timeframe and includes the relocation of Taxiway D.